-First-Year Composition I introduces students to the discipline of writing through an exploration of their own writing processes and products.
-Students think critically about their own writing and address issues of coherence, grammar, mechanics, organization, clarity, and content.
-They also consider the role of literacy in society, the ways in which readers engage text, and the role of writing at the college level.
+First-Year Composition I introduces you to the discipline of writing through an exploration of your own writing processes and products.
+In this course, you will learn to think critically about your own writing and address issues of coherence, grammar, mechanics, organization, clarity, and content.
+You will also consider the role of literacy in society, the ways in which readers engage text, and the role of writing at the college level.

-First-Year Composition I Workshop is limited to 10-11 students per section and held in a computer lab.
-During workshop hours, students will consult with the ENGL 110 professor and one another to write and receive individualized feedback on ENGL 110 writing assignments.
-Students will learn to wriite clearly, control surface features, practice effective peer-editing strategies, improve writing self-confidence, and independently apply the writing process, with emphasis on development, revision, editing for clarity and meaning, and proofreading final products.
-Corequisite: ENGL 110.
+ENGL 105 is a co-requisite skill-building course that you can take at the same time as ENGL 110.
+It is limited to 10-11 students per section and meets two hours a week in a computer lab.
+During workshop hours, you will consult with your ENGL 110 professor and your classmates to write and receive individualized feedback on ENGL 110 writing assignments.
+You will learn to write clearly, proofread your own work, practice effective peer-editing strategies, improve writing self-confidence, and independently apply the writing process, with emphasis on development, revision, editing for clarity and meaning, and proofreading final products.

 How do you decide whether to add ENGL 105 to your schedule?

-Research shows that standardized tests alone cannot predict whether students are ready to take English 110 without help.
 In deciding whether to add ENGL 105 to your schedule, you should consider a range of factors.
+Standardized tests alone cannot predict whether students are ready to take English 110 without help.
 ENGL 110 is designed for the student who agrees with five or more of the following statements:

-If you agree with five or fewer of these statements, please consider choosing an ENGL 110 section with an affiliated ENGL 105 section and adding both to your schedule.
+If you agree with five or fewer of these statements, consider choosing a workshop section with an affiliated ENGL 105 section and adding both to your schedule.

 - Please note that to register for an ENGL 110/105 pair, you must sign up for an ENGL 110-0W section and the matching ENGL 105-0W section simultaneously (e.g., if you register for ENGL 110-0W1, you must also enter the CRN for ENGL 105-0W1).
 Otherwise, you will get an error message.